 No specific undergraduate major is required.
 However, 3 hours of social gerontology are a prerequisite for all master's degree candidates, and 6 hours of undergraduate accounting (ACCT 2020 and 2030, or equivalent) are prerequisites for degree candidates majoring in administration of long-term care and retirement facilities.
 These prerequisites may be taken concurrently with courses applying to the master's degree.

 All majors require completion of 45 graduate hours.
 Students must complete a capstone course, Proseminar on Applications in Practice, for 3 hours credit.
 One of the requirements of this course is the production of a major written project.

 Only 6 hours of course work at the 4000 level are permitted.

-Master's degree candidates must pass a written comprehensive examination.
+Master's degree candidates must pass an oral comprehensive examination.

 Candidates for the MA degree must demonstrate proficiency in a foreign language (normally French, German or Spanish).
 See the "Foreign Language Requirement" heading in the Master's Degree Requirements section of this catalog for further details.